Paul Goldsmith (politician): Other

 On 14 November 2024, Goldsmith introduced new legislation that criminalised covert and other subversive activities on behalf of a foreign power "to intentionally or recklessly harm New Zealand."

 On 10 February 2025, Goldsmith appointed victims advocate Ruth Money as Chief Victims' Advisor.

+On 6 May 2026 Goldsmith, as Minister for Media and Communications, announced that the Government would enact legislation to disestablish the broadcasting regulator, the Broadcasting Standards Authority.

+On 13 May 2026 Goldsmith, as Justice Minister, announced that the Government would amend existing climate legislation to prevent companies from being sued over damages caused by greenhouse gas emissions.
+The law change is expected to apply to current and future cases including iwi leader Mike Smith's 2024 lawsuit against dairy giant Fonterra and five other major emitters.
+According to Radio New Zealand, Justice Ministry officials had advised the Government not to intervene in Smith's court case.
+In response, Goldsmith acknowledged receiving a "range of advice and potential outcomes" from officials but reiterated "it is for the elected Government to determine how it moves forward."

 Social and political views

 Goldsmith voted in favour of legalising same-sex marriage in 2012 and 2013 and in favour of prohibiting conversion therapy in 2022.
 He opposed the End of Life Choice Bill in 2017 and 2019 and voted for the Abortion Legislation Bill in 2019 but not 2020.

 Goldsmith has stated that he would vote against the legalisation of cannabis at the 2020 referendum.
 He believes New Zealand should wait and observe the effects of cannabis legalisation in Canada before making a decision.

 In June 2021, Goldsmith attracted controversy for stating that colonisation had been "on balance" good for Māori because it had led to the creation of New Zealand.
 He believes that New Zealand's reconnection with the rest of the world following isolation for centuries was always going to be a "traumatic experience".
 Goldsmith refused to apologise for the comments, calling himself "a proud New Zealander."